alexshin/django-boilerplate/README.md

 And start your own project.
 Enjoy it =)

+### Working with initial data

+The boilerplate contains some basic modifications to work with initial data.
+Django has already had the same mechanism name "fixtures".
+But it works not very comfortable for real-world applications because need to append specific prepared data.

+Functionality of boilerplate enable you to create your own fixtures using Python code (I recommend you to look at Faker and Factory Boy but you can do it using plain Python too).

+Fixtures automatically apply after migrations in testing environment.
+In other environments you should execute console command `apply_migrations`.

 ## Contribution

 You can be free to ask me questions and suggest new batteries or changes.